 Notice added sugars

-The American Heart Association recommends that men consume no more than 36 grams of added sugar per day, and women no more than 25 grams.
-“Currently, it can be tricky because most food labels don’t differentiate between sugar that is added versus naturally occurring sugar,” Alicia says.
+The American Heart Association recommends that men consume no more than 36 grams of added sugar daily and women no more than 25 grams.
+“Currently, it can be tricky because most food labels don’t differentiate between added and naturally occurring sugar,” Alicia says.

-Look for key words like dextrose, fructose, corn syrup, and sucrose, which can indicate that a food has more added sugar.
+Look for keywords like dextrose, fructose, corn syrup, and sucrose, indicating that a food has more added sugar.

 Check out nutrients